dalesgit/zettelkasten/Poetry/poetry-11-15.md

 - perfect form of transportation
 - except in US

-I have by executive judgment often exclaimed that Trains are the best way to travel.
+I have by executive proclamation often pronounced that
+Trains are the best way to travel
 Not in the US, of course.